synzen/prompt-anything/README.md

 # Discord Menus

-A work-in-progress framework for Discord JS libraries for building a series of interactable prompts (or menus) in a chat-like fashio with an N-ary tree data structure.
-Each phase is a tree node with a user-specified `n` number of children with conditions to decide which branch the dialogue should continue through to.
+A work-in-progress framework for Discord JS libraries for building a series of interactable prompts (or menus) in a chat-like fashio with an N-ary tree structure.
+Each phase is a tree node with a user-specified `n` number of children with optional conditions to decide which branch the dialogue should continue through to.

 ## Example
 ```js